lanmower/freedomfirst/README.md

 specify your account details as it asks for it

-when complete, run ./genesis_start.sh leave it running for a minute or so, then run ./stop.sh, wait for it to end and then ./start.sh
+when complete, run ./genesis_start.sh leave it running for a minute or so, then run ./stop.sh, wait for it to end.

+# STEP 4: start
+run
+./start.sh

 Your node should now be ready for action!